Fertilizing Aquarium Plants: A Beginner's Guide

 2. Root Fertilization (Substrate Fertilization)

-Tablets or capsules pressed into the substrate, directly near the roots.
+Tablets or capsules pressed into the substrate, directly at the roots.
 Ideal for:

 - Heavy root feeders such as Cryptocoryne, Echinodorus, Vallisneria